musayuksel/ts-express-app/README.md

 ### 7. Global Error Handler (Middleware)

 The Global Error Handler is a middleware component that catches errors occurring at any step of the request lifecycle.
 It provides a centralized mechanism to handle and respond to errors consistently.
 By implementing this middleware, we can gracefully handle exceptions, log errors, and send appropriate error responses to clients.
+Again we will explore this component in more detail in the next blog.

 ## Section 2: Building the Application